multisynq/m4u-package/readme.md

 #### Provide the JavaScript Model Code
 Create the file that implements the JavaScript model behavior for your app.
 The `index.js` above expects a file called `Models.js`, that exports a `MyModelRoot` class.

-To get started, you can copy any Models file from under the `CroquetJS` folder of one of our demonstration repositories.
+To get started, you can copy any Models file from under the `MultisynqJS` folder of one of our demonstration repositories.
 Here is a sample, copied from Tutorial 1 of our Tutorials repository:

 ```javascript
 import { Actor, mix, AM_Spatial } from "@croquet/worldcore-kernel";